Qqwy/elixir-type_check/README.md

 - [ ] Per-module or even per-spec settings to turn on/off, configure formatter, etc.

 ### Changelog
+- 0.11.0 -
+  Additions:
+    - Basic support `%{required(key_type) => value_type}` and `%{optional(key_type) => value_type}` syntaxes using the new `TypeCheck.Builtin.fancy_map` function.
+      Still has some limitations:
+        - Only a single required or optional can be used per map.
+        - It is not yet possible to combine them with fixed keys.
+      Because of this, the inspection of the builtin type `map(key, value)` has been changed to look the same as an optional map. _This is a minor backwards-incompatible change._
+    - Desugaring `%{}` has changed from 'any map' to 'the empty map' in line with Elixir's Typespecs. _This is a minor backwards-incompatible change._

 - 0.10.8 -
   - Fixes:
     - Ensures that the `Inspect` protocol is properly implemented for sized bitstring types (c.f. #104).
 Thank you very much, @trarbr!